-Strengthen cooperation with other organizations or bodies outside of the Convention to further raise awareness and improve technical capacity
+Approach 4(c) Cooperation outside the Convention

-23. Such actions could include, subject to availability of resources, further cooperation with entities including, but not limited to:
+21. Such actions could include, subject to availability of resources, further cooperation with entities including, but not limited to:

-(a) The science-policy panel on pollution: In its resolution 5/8, the United Nations Environment Assembly of UNEP decided that a science-policy panel should be established to contribute further to the sound management of chemicals and waste and to prevent pollution.
-The scope of the panel is being negotiated in a series of open-ended working groups through 2024; these discussions provide an opportunity for the Convention’s stakeholders to advocate for the inclusion of air pollution in the scope.
-The panel, once set up, could also present opportunities to elevate the science and work of the Convention, produce global or regional assessments beneficial for the work of the Convention, and could raise global awareness of the latest science on air pollution.
-The Parties to the Convention could consider greater outreach and cooperation with UNEP and the science-policy panel during its setting up and once the panel is active.
-Such engagement could be a role for the secretariat, the Chair of the Executive Body, TFICAP and/or Parties;
+(a)

-(b) The World Health Organization (WHO): Cooperation with WHO could focus on raising awareness of the public health impacts of air pollution and the importance of taking action at the global, regional and national levels to address air pollution.
-Technical cooperation could also present opportunities to seek complementarity with and contribute to WHO databases, tools and initiatives, including the global air pollution and health technical and scientific advisory groups.
-Such cooperation could benefit the Convention’s scientific work and also raise awareness at key public health and political levels.
-Such engagement could be a role for the secretariat (outreach) or the task forces (technical cooperation);
+The World Health Organization (WHO): Cooperation with WHO could build upon existing cooperation through the Task Force on Health (TFH) and focus on raising awareness of the public health impacts of air pollution and the importance of taking action at all levels to address air pollution.
+Technical cooperation could also present opportunities to input and utilise WHO databases, tools, initiatives, and access to technical and scientific advisory groups..
+Such cooperation could benefit the Convention’s scientific work and also raise awareness at public health and political levels.
+This could be a role for the secretariat or the task forces

-(c) The World Meteorological Organization (WMO): Cooperation with WMO could present opportunities for the Convention to share its scientific work more broadly and to work with WMO on globally relevant data and modelling.
-The WMO annual Air Quality and Climate Bulletin, which, among other things, provides updates on global distribution of air pollutants, could be a useful tool for awareness-raising.
+(b) The World Meteorological Organization (WMO): Cooperation with WMO could present opportunities for the Convention to share its scientific work and cooperate on globally relevant data and modelling.
+The WMO annual Air Quality and Climate Bulletin,, , provides updates on global distribution of air pollutants, which could be a useful tool for awareness-raising.
 Such engagement could be a role for the task forces;

-(d) UNFCCC: Cooperation with UNFCCC could present opportunities for high- level events at annual meetings of the Conference of the Parties to raise awareness of the links between air pollution and climate change.
-Strengthened cooperation with UNFCCC could also include making use of UNFCCC CH4 data sets to project ozone levels and health impacts.
+(c) UNFCCC: Cooperation with UNFCCC could present opportunities for high- level events at the annual COP meetings, to raise awareness of the links between air pollution and climate change and identified areas for joint cooperation..
 Such engagement could be a role for the secretariat, Executive Body Chair, and/or Convention Parties;

-(e) IPCC: Cooperation with IPCC could present opportunities for joint workshops or targeted assessments to highlight the complementarities and need for action between air pollution and climate change.
+(d) IPCC: Cooperation with IPCC could present opportunities for joint workshops or targeted assessments (e.g., quantifying the benefits of global efforts on methane) to highlight the complementarities and need for action between air pollution and climate change.
 Such engagement could be a role for the task forces;

-(f) The Climate and Clean Air Coalition: Cooperation with the Coalition’s proposed new Air Quality Flagship and existing Methane Flagship presents opportunities for the Convention to amplify action on air pollution and build upon a strong, existing global effort.
-The Flagships provide scientific assessments and tools that support decision-making, political engagement at all levels, awareness-raising and national action.
-Such engagement could be a role for the task forces and TFICAP in particular.
-Many Convention Parties are already active Coalition members.
-Other forums, such as the Global Methane Initiative, could also be considered;
+(e) The Climate and Clean Air Coalition: Cooperation with the CCAC’s proposed Air Quality Flagship and existing Methane Flagship presents opportunities for the Convention to amplify action on air pollution The Flagships provide scientific assessments and tools that support decision-making, political engagement, awareness-raising and national action.
+Such engagement could be a role for the Convention as a whole.
+Many Convention Parties are already CCAC members.
+Other forums, such as the Global Methane Initiative, , which has deep technical knowledge and significant training materials related to methane mitigation. could also be considered;